Steve Tannen (American football)

-Steven Olson Tannen (born July 23, 1948) is an American former college and professional football player who was a defensive back in the National Football League (NFL) for five seasons during the early 1970s.
+Steven Olson Tannen (born July 23, 1948) is an American former professional football player who was a defensive back in the National Football League (NFL) for five seasons during the early 1970s.
 Tannen played college football for the University of Florida, and was recognized as an All-American.
-He was a first-round pick in the 1970 NFL Draft, and played his entire professional career for the New York Jets of the NFL.
+He was a first-round pick in the 1970 NFL draft, and played his entire professional career for the New York Jets of the NFL.

-Early years
+Early life

 Tannen is Jewish, was born in Miami, Florida, and attended Southwest Miami High School.
 He was an outstanding track and field athlete in the Florida Relays as a senior in high school, competing in the high hurdles, pole vault, high jump and the 440 relay, as well as starring in high school football for the Southwest Miami Eagles.
 In 2007, 41 years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Tannen as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.